cherrynoize/set-light/README.md

     git clone https://github.com/cherrynoize/set-light
     cd set-light
-    chmod +x set-light
-    cp set-light /usr/local/bin/
-    cp 10-set-light-backlight.rules /usr/lib/udev/rules.d/
-    gpasswd -a $USER video
+	  make PREFIX="/usr/local/" install

 The udev rules set the group for the brightness file to `video`.
-We then add ourselves to the same group so we can write to the file without root privileges.
+The makefile adds us to the same group so we can write to the file without root privileges.

 ## Configuration

-You can easily edit the default step for brightness change, the threshold values and path to the backlight device in the source file.
+You can edit the default step for brightness change, the threshold values and path to the backlight device in the source file.
 Useful variables can be found at the top of the script.